NixOS/nix-book/CONTRIBUTING.md

-# Contributing to this project
+# Contributing to Nix documentation

 The Nix Book is a community effort to collect, create, and maintain world-class learning resources for Nix.